skasproject/skas/docs/interfaces.md

 By default, the localhost listener is turned off, as unused.

-This module expose a set of API to kubernetes and external worlds, by adding a service and an ingress.
+This module expose a set of API to kubernetes using a service.

+Some are also exposed to external worlds, by adding an ingress.

 ### tokenCreate, tokenRenew, changePassword